bootrako/bootrako.github.io/content/blog/decouple_game_from_engine.md

 ## why would you ever want to change your game engine?

 You might be doubting the premise that being coupled to a game engine is that problematic.
 After all, the architecture of game engines usually facilitates rapid prototyping.
 You can create modular components that are easily thrown out or reused for new purposes.
-Seems to fit the requirements for "easy to change".
+This seems to fit the requirements for "easy to change".

 Alas, modern game engines are constantly evolving products.
 Sometimes, they evolve in ways that don't align with the needs of the game.
 Perhaps the engine team has announced many new features, neglecting to support existing features that your game depends on.
-Or the company has demonstrated that they are willing to [retroactively change the pricing structure for shipped titles](https://www.gamesindustry.biz/unity-adding-a-fee-for-each-time-a-game-is-installed).
+Maybe the company has demonstrated that they are willing to [retroactively change the pricing structure for shipped titles](https://www.gamesindustry.biz/unity-adding-a-fee-for-each-time-a-game-is-installed).
 Either way, in exceptional circumstances, you might find that being tied to a particular game engine is no longer tenable.

 ## how do you make switching engines less painful?